Scaffold-Stark/scaffold-stark-2/README.md

 This command deploys a sample smart contract to the local network.
 The contract is located in `packages/snfoundry/src` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/snfoundry/scripts_js/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

-5. On a third terminal, start your NextJS app:
+5. On a second terminal, start your NextJS app:

 ```
 yarn start